decodrtechnologies/Data-Science/Rain_in_Australia/README.md

 The target variable RainTomorrow means: Did it rain the next day?
 Yes or No.

 Note: You should exclude the variable Risk-MM when training a binary classification model.
 Not excluding it will leak the answers to your model and reduce its predictability.
-Read more about it here.

 ## Dataset Attributes
 To save space on the screen, most of the columns have abbreviated headings: